-The F-22 Raptor is one of the most, if not the most, advanced and lethal aircraft in this day and age.
-A fifth generation twin-engine, all-weather, stealth tactical fighter aircraft developed for the U.S. Air Force for the primary role of achieving and maintaining air superiority.
+The F-22 Raptor is one of the most advanced and lethal aircraft in this day and age.
+It’s a fifth-generation twin-engine, all-weather, stealth tactical fighter aircraft developed for the U.S. Air Force for the primary role of achieving and maintaining air superiority.